ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    ```
    {: codeblock}

 4. Switch to the browser tab with the activity logs.
-When in report mode, log entries are written to {{site.data.keyword.at_short}} when a rule matches.
-The action is still approved.
+When in report mode, log entries are written to {{site.data.keyword.at_short}} when a rule matches, regardless of the decision outcome.
 The log record has details on the request.
 In the image below, the rule to allow access to a {{site.data.keyword.registryshort_notm}} namespace matched in report mode.

    ![Verify rules in report mode](images/solution-cbr-security-hidden/CBR_rule_warning_registry.png){: caption="A context restriction matched in reporting mode" caption-side="bottom"}

-   Note that in report mode, all requests are reported.
-In the event details you see an attribute **decision** with values of either **Permit** or **Deny**.
+   As discussed, in report mode, all matching requests generate a log entry.
+In the event details you see an attribute **decision** with a value of either **Permit** or **Deny**.
+In the screenshot above it is **Deny**, below **Permit**.

    ![Decision with Permit value in report mode](images/solution-cbr-security-hidden/CBR_rule_warning_Permit.png){: caption="A CBR rule with decision result Permit in reporting mode" caption-side="bottom"}